spatie/laravel-prometheus/docs/setting-up-prometheus-and-grafana/using-grafana-com.md

 ![Grafana.com config](/docs/laravel-prometheus/v1/images/new-config.jpg).

-Follow, the steps to install the agent and create the config file on your server.
+Follow, the steps to create the config file, and start the agent on your server.
+To keep the agent running, you might use something like [Supervisord](http://supervisord.org) (Laravel Forge users can just create [a deamon](https://forge.laravel.com/docs/1.0/resources/daemons.html))

 In the `scrape_configs` key of the config, you should add a job to scrape the `/prometheus` endpoint of your Laravel application.
 For example: